GNSS Jamming and Spoofing Monitoring Using Low-Cost COTS Receivers: RFI Metrics and Receiver Calibration

 Since the signal’s PSD remains constant over time, the integration process can be simplified by precomputing a set of weighting factors for each 500 kHz bin within the SPAN message.
-These weights represent the relative contribution of each frequency bin to the total received power, based on the fixed PSD of the L1 C/A signal.
-Weight factors can also be derived for other signals such as Galileo E1/E5 and GPS L5.Table ~\ref{tab:power_frac} presents the weighting factors used in the Rx Power calculation for each 0.5 MHz bin in the frequency range from 1573.0 MHz to 1577.5 MHz.
+These weights represent the relative contribution of each frequency bin to the total received power, based on the SSC of the bins and fixed PSD of the L1 C/A signal.
+Figure ~\ref{fig:NAV25_psd} presents the PSD of GPS L1 C/A overlaid by the quantized (500 kHz) power fraction.
+Weight factors can also be derived for other signals such as Galileo E1/E5 and GPS L5.
+Table ~\ref{tab:power_frac} presents the weighting factors used in the Rx Power calculation for each 0.5 MHz bin in the frequency range from 1573.0 MHz to 1577.5 MHz.
+The Doppler shift associated with the motion of the satellites can affect the weights of each bin, however, the change is negligible for the 0.5 MHz resolution of the u-blox F9P.

 Equation ~\ref{eq:add_power_frac} is used to convert the ten 500 kHz bin values, expressed in dB-scale, spanning from 1573.0 MHz to 1577.5 MHz, into a single received power estimate for the GPS L1 C/A signal.
 This is achieved by applying the predefined weighting factors derived from the signal’s Power Spectral Density.
 Figure ~\ref{fig:NAV25_single_power} shows the resulting GPS L1 C/A weighted received power obtained by summing the individual weighted 500 kHz bin values.